-Yes, but it is necessary to dilute the Gibson Assembly reaction product 3-fold, and use only 1 μ I for electroporation.
-Note: The cells provided with this kit are chemically competent.
+Yes, but it is necessary to dilute the Gibson Assembly reaction product 3-fold, and use only 1 $\mu l$ for electroporation.

 Are there any differences between the Gibson Assembly Master Mix (NEB #E2611) and Gibson Assembly Master Mix included in the Gibson Assembly Cloning Kit (NEB #E5510)?